swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 It's critical that the currency of event coordination be at higher level than concrete events sources like key presses and mouse movement - this will allow our system to be responsive.
-Another benefit that falls out of designing an abstract stream protocol like is that we don't need to complicate our program with superflous coordination APIs.
+Another benefit that falls out of designing an abstract stream protocol is that we don't need to complicate our program with superflous coordination APIs.